 Transfer of International Credits

 Credits from colleges and universities outside the United States must be equated to those at regionally accredited U.S. colleges and universities.
-It shall be the responsibility of the student making application to Stockton to furnish the College with an original certified copy of an evaluation of his/her international credits performed by World Educational Services, or an equivalent service approved by the Office of the Registrar.
+It shall be the responsibility of the student making application to Stockton to furnish the College with an original certified copy of an evaluation of his/her international credits performed by World Educational Services, Educational Credential Evaluators (ECE) or an equivalent.
 The acceptability of credits is governed by the same principles stated above.

 Transfer Credit after Matriculation